msorkhpar/wiki-entity-summarization-toolkit/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-4.0 License.
 See the [LICENSE](LICENSE) file for details.
 Also, you can check ESBM license [here](https://github.com/nju-websoft/ESBM/blob/master/LICENSE.txt) or [here](https://opendatacommons.org/licenses/by/1-0/index.html).